 This represents the school's formal policy regarding leaves of absence.
 The student must follow these policies and procedures in requesting a leave of absence.
 Before the school grants the student an official Leave of absence, the school must determine that there is a "reasonable expectation" that the student will return to school.
 The school must approve the student's request for a leave of absence in writing in accordance with this policy.
 The leave of absence does not involve additional charges by the school.
 The total of all leaves of absence cannot exceed half (50%) of the length of the program in any 12-month period or 180 days in any 12-month period what is shorter.
-Upon the student's return from the leave of absence.
+Upon the student's return from the leave of absence, the student is required to continue the coursework that they began prior to the leave of absence.
 If the student has a "Student Loan", the school will explain to the student the effects that the student's failure to return from the leave of absence may have on their repayment terms, including the exhaustion of some or all of the student's grace period.
 (If the student does not return from the leave of absence, the 6-month grace period is retroactively applied back to the beginning of their leave of absence date.)